 Unlike some towns, Luray isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Luray are a mix of both white- and blue-collar jobs.
-Overall, Luray is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Luray who work in office and administrative support (12.71%), sales jobs (10.22%), and management occupations (8.43%).
+Overall, Luray is a town of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Luray who work in office and administrative support (13.34%), sales jobs (11.73%), and food service (9.08%).

-The percentage of adults in Luray with college degrees is slightly lower than the national average of 21.84% for all communities.
-16.71% of adults in Luray have a bachelor's degree or advanced degree.
+The percentage of adults in Luray who are college-educated is close to the national average for all communities of 21.84%: 17.83% of the adults in Luray have a bachelor's degree or advanced degree.

 The people who call Luray home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Luray residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Luray include English, Irish, Scots-Irish, and Scottish.